SadraSamadzadeh/noelliegallery/README.md

 - [X] Add custom domain for the website
 - [X] The main upload button first has to go through all the albums and when one chosen u can upload photo
 - [X] Add fonts (w/ Roboto)
-- [ ] Delete button (w/ Server Actions)
 - [X] Add album page using carousel
 - [X] Add the option to add an album
+- [ ] Delete button (w/ Server Actions) --> for images and albums
 - [ ] Create basic UI stuff for pages to be responsive and also make the home page --> figure out the scroll method when u click something on the navbar
 - [ ] Check what is the problem with uploading multiple images
 - [ ] User has to have default album if they currently don't have one
 - [ ] Make the backend --> create in next js for futher auth stuff
-- [O] Add the field in the database where you can upload an image for the album --> this would mean that i have to upload images for the album which takes up more space and it's not cost friendly for
-- my current solution
+- [O] Add the field in the database where you can upload an image for the album -->
+-     this would mean that i have to upload images for the album which takes up more space and it's not cost friendly for my current solution